CHANNEL MANAGEMENT - 2020/1

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to develop knowledge and understanding in both theoretical and practical perspectives.
+The learning and teaching strategies are designed to develop knowledge and understanding in both theoretical and practical perspectives.
 In addition to self-directed learning, the teaching and learning methods include formal lecture and tutorial, use of case studies and seminar exercises.

 - 2 hrs x 11 lectures